streaak/keyhacks/README.md

 curl https://api.stripe.com/v1/charges -u token_here:
 ```

-Note: Keep the colon at the end of the token to prevent cURL from requesting a password.
+Keep the colon at the end of the token to prevent `cURL` from requesting a password.

-Info: The token is always in the following format: sk_live_24charshere, where the 24charshere part contains 24 characters from a-z A-Z 0-9
-There is also a test key, which starts with sk_test, but this key is worthless since it is only used for testing purposes and most likely doesn't contain any sensitive info.
-The live key, on the other hand, can be used to extract/retrieve a lot of info.
-Going from charges, to the complete product list.
+The token is always in the following format: `sk_live_24charshere`, where the `24charshere` part contains 24 characters from `a-z A-Z 0-9`.
+There is also a test key, which starts with `sk_test`, but this key is worthless since it is only used for testing purposes and most likely doesn't contain any sensitive information.
+The live key, on the other hand, can be used to extract/retrieve a lot of info — ranging from charges to the complete product list.

-Keep in mind that you will never be able to get the full credit card information since stripe only gives you like the last 4 digits.
+Keep in mind that you will never be able to get the full credit card information since Stripe only gives you the last 4 digits.

-More info / complete docs: https://stripe.com/docs/api/authentication
+More info/complete documentation: https://stripe.com/docs/api/authentication.

 ## [Razorpay API key and Secret key](https://razorpay.com/docs/api/)